bonustrack/kbyte/README.md

 # kbyte

-A lightweight Javascript library for Byteball
+A lightweight JavaScript library for Byteball

 ### Install
 ```